11 Retro Thanksgiving Traditions That Have Become Obsolete

-These now outdated Turkey Day traditions didn't quite pass the test of time.
+These now outdated Turkey Day traditions didn't quite withstand the test of time.

-Thanksgiving is a deeply traditional holiday, but as is the case with traditions, they often adapt to the times, morph into something wholly different, or fade away entirely.
-Even once-classic customs from our parents and grandparents generations have since fallen by the wayside.
-We still ceremoniously carve up a golden-brown bird and children still make handprint turkeys to put on the family refrigerator, but countless other Thanksgiving traditions have faded from the annual festivities.
-Here's a look at the Thanksgiving customs that didn't age quite so well with the times.
+As is the case with all storied traditions, they often adapt to the times, morph into something wholly different, or fade away entirely.
+Even once-classic Thanksgiving customs from our parents' and grandparents' generations have since fallen by the wayside.
+We still ceremoniously carve up a golden-brown bird and sit around the TV watching football or the Macy's Thanksgiving Day Parade, while children make handprint turkeys to put on the refrigerator—but countless other traditions have disappeared from the annual festivities.

 Sending Thanksgiving greeting cards